Wednesday, March 25

 12:15 – 1:00 p.m.

-The Tenth George and Susan Beischer Address – The Latest on the Recent Bank Failures, a conversation with Morgan Mumford, Executive Editor, North Carolina Banking Institute journal
+The Thirteenth George and Susan Beischer Address: TBA in conversation with a Editor, North Carolina Banking Institute journal student